privateerproj/.github/profile/README.md

 Avast, it’s time to weigh anchor!

-Whether you're looking to deploy existing Raids or embark on crafting new ones, Privateer stands ready to elevate your resource validation journey.
+Whether you're looking to deploy existing Plugins or embark on crafting new ones, Privateer stands ready to elevate your resource validation journey.

 |   |   |
 |---|---|